-Since 2008, I have been thinking carefully about what I buy and what I wear and for the past two years, I have shared with you everything I have bought to wear (2010, 2011).
+Since 2008, I have been thinking carefully about what I buy and what I wear and in 2010 and 2011 shared with you everything I have bought to wear.
 At the end of 2010, I wrote these 12 resolutions which have since become my 12 Rules To Dress By when I started to realise that even though awareness was rising about the issues in the global fashion industry most of us don’t have a clue how to think about making our wardrobes sustainable.
 When I speak to friends and colleagues there doesn’t seem to be a great feeling of responsibility about how we shop and how we dress.
 Many feel that it’s a girl’s fashion issue, yet we all wear clothes no matter our sex, age, or how stylish we consider ourselves.

 The responsibility to change fashion is shared between the fashion industry, governments and us.
 What we buy or demand makes an enormous difference to what is made.
 There is a whole vocabulary building up around ethical fashion, with phrases such as Pre-Loved, Up-Cycled, Organic and Fair-trade.
 It’s important that we all start to understand what these mean and this is the future of fashion.